Delicious Arabic Sweets Popular In The Middle East

 If you have a sweet tooth, then this article is right up your alley!
 The layered personality of Arab cuisine has various regional influences stemming from traditional Bedouin and Levantine food.
 However, the question that arises after every authentic feast is always, “What’s for dessert?”
 Just like their savory dishes, Middle Eastern desserts consist of multiple, perfectly-balanced flavors and textures.
-While it’s true that some of them can be a bit sticky-sweet for Western tastes, when they’re made correctly, they’re just as lovely to look at as they are to eat.
-Unfortunately, too many people are familiar only with Middle Eastern pastries that aren’t so well made.
-If you sample them far away from where they originate, they’re often made with old or stale nuts, they’ve sat around too long in plastic packages, or the cheeses aren’t exactly fresh.
+Some of them can be a bit sticky-sweet for Western tastes.
+However, they’re just as lovely to look at as they are to eat when they are made correctly.
+Unfortunately, too many people are familiar only with Middle Eastern pastries.
+Unfortunately, those are not made well if you sample them far away from where they originate.
+Sometimes, people use old or stale nuts.
+Or maybe the pastries sat around too long in plastic packages, or the cheeses aren’t exactly fresh.

 Kunafa – كنافة

-This is one of the region’s favorites and is available in many Arabian restaurants and shops that specialize in making this tasty treats.
-The dish is made up of a thick layer of white cheese and topped with crushed vermicelli noodles or shredded wheat.
-It’s best eaten piping hot from the oven and soaked in a plain or rose-flavored sugar syrup.
+This is one of the region’s favorites.
+It is available in many Arabian restaurants and shops that specialize in making this tasty treat.
+The dish has a thick layer of white cheese, topped with crushed vermicelli noodles or shredded wheat.
+It’s best for you to eat it piping hot from the oven and soaked in a plain or rose-flavored sugar syrup.

 Katayef – قطايف